kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs Test

+- Test at which utilization the default scheduler stops to work properly.
 - Large scale test on UCloud where i could set up multiple ubuntu servers each making on test.
 - Test if python solver timing depends heavily on the node it is executed on (CPU type, etc.)
 - Test the plugin works across workload type.